-Estimates of cirrhosis in persons with chronic (not acute) liver disease can be performed using only blood tests.
-These are commercially available as Fibrotest or the Enhanced Liver Fibrosis (ELF) score.
-The Fib-4 is a method calculated by the provider, or via an online calculator, using the patient's age, platelet count, ALT, and AST.
-The Fib-4 score has been found to be efficacious for estimation of minimal to moderate cirrhosis but is less reliable in advanced disease [89].
+The presence and degree of liver scarring and cirrhosis are best determined by liver biopsy, though noninvasive imaging techniques are now available to assess this indirectly by measuring organ stiffness.
 The prothrombin time (PT), which is dependent on clotting factors produced in the liver, is a sensitive screening test for advanced liver disease (cirrhosis).
 Prolongation of the PT related to inadequate production of clotting factors begins to occur when 80% or more of the synthetic function of the liver has been lost.